jeffhandley/docs/docs/csharp/whats-new/csharp-6.md

 [!code-csharp[UsingStaticMath](../../../samples/snippets/csharp/new-in-6/newcode.cs#UsingStaticMath)]

 The <xref:System.Math> does not contain any instance methods.
-You can also use `using static` to import a class' static methods for a class that has both static and instance methods.
+You can also use `using static` to import a class's static methods for a class that has both static and instance methods.
 One of the most useful examples is <xref:System.String>:

 [!code-csharp[UsingStatic](../../../samples/snippets/csharp/new-in-6/newcode.cs#UsingStatic)]

 > [!NOTE]
-> You must use the fully qualified class name, `System.String`  in a static using statement.
+> You must use the fully-qualified class name, `System.String` in a `using static` statement.
 You cannot use the `string` keyword instead.

-When imported from a `static using` statement, extension methods are only in scope when called using the extension method invocation syntax.
+When imported from a `using static` statement, extension methods are only in scope when called using the extension method invocation syntax.
 They aren't in scope when called as a static method.
 You'll often see this in LINQ queries.
 You can import the LINQ pattern by importing <xref:System.Linq.Enumerable>, or <xref:System.Linq.Queryable>.

 [!code-csharp[UsingStaticLinq](../../../samples/snippets/csharp/new-in-6/newcode.cs#usingStaticLinq)]

 You typically call extension methods using extension method invocation expressions.
 Adding the class name in the rare case where you call them using static method call syntax resolves ambiguity.

-The `static using` directive also imports any nested types.
+The `using static` directive also imports any nested types.
 You can reference any nested types without qualification.

 ## Null-conditional operators